nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 But when is the current goroutine stored in thread-local storage so it can be retrieved later?
 This happens during a goroutine context switch in the [`gogo`](https://github.com/golang/go/blob/go1.24.0/src/runtime/asm_amd64.s#L411-L413) function, which is called by [`execute`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L3221-L3265).
-It also occurs when a signal handler is invoked, in the [`sigtrampgo`](https://github.com/golang/go/blob/go1.24.0/src/runtime/signal_unix.go#L420-L495) function.
+It also takes place when a signal handler is invoked, in the [`sigtrampgo`](https://github.com/golang/go/blob/go1.24.0/src/runtime/signal_unix.go#L420-L495) function.

 ### Goroutine Parking: [`gopark`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L390-L436)